 To qualify for Private Banking, a customer must have a minimum of PLN 1 million in assets and deposits with the Bank.
+Customers investing a minimum of PLN 2 million have access to a variety of investment products and strategies offered by mWealth Management.

-BRE Private Banking offers standard banking products (current accounts, term deposits, overdrafts, electronic banking, credit and debit cards), bank-assurance products, financial markets products (domestic and foreign mutual funds, brokerage services, commercial debt securities, government, municipal and international bonds, government bills, and foreign exchange transactions) as well as various types of non-standard loans.
-Each customer is serviced by a dedicated relationship manager who is responsible for the customer's relations with the Bank, the management of the customer's account and the execution of transactions in accordance with the customer's instructions.
+Private Banking offers standard banking products (current accounts, term deposits, overdrafts, electronic banking, credit and debit cards), bank-assurance products, financial markets products (domestic and foreign mutual funds, brokerage services, commercial debt securities, government, municipal and international bonds, government bills, and foreign exchange transactions) as well as various types of non-standard loans.
+Each customer is serviced by a dedicated relationship manager, who is responsible for the customer's relations with the Bank, the management of the customer's account and the execution of transactions in accordance with the customer's instructions.